Wet Electrostatic Precipitators (WESPs)

 Application or technical questions?

 The Monroe Wet Electrostatic Precipitator (WESP) is a state-of-the-art pollution control system for PM2.5, sub-micron, and fine particulate control.
-Monroe Wet ESPs feature NAPCO patented filtration technology, a unique configuration and high voltage collection area design which provides for better collection efficiency and lower energy consumption versus competitive systems.
+Monroe Wet ESPs feature a unique filtration technology, configuration, and high voltage collection area design which provides for better collection efficiency and lower energy consumption versus competitive systems.

 Monroe Wet ESP Design

 Monroe Environmental Wet Electrostatic Precipitator systems are designed to meet the most stringent PM2.5, opacity, and condensable particulate regulations.

 The high intensity corona provides particle charging fields that are two to three times stronger than those of conventional precipitators — resulting in higher particulate charges, higher migration velocities, and smaller precipitator size.